manatlan/wyc/README.md

         myExternalJs()
 ```

+### Demos and examples

-see [examples](examples/), for real examples and more tips ...
+See [examples](examples/), for real examples and more tips ...

-## history
+## History
-At the beginning, I wanted to build the same kind of things for [brython](https://brython.info/) ... but it was not a good idea, because brython would have been mandatory to use them.
+At the beginning, I've built the same kind of things for [brython](https://brython.info/) ... but it was not a good idea, because brython would have been mandatory to use them.

-Based on my experience with [vbuild](https://github.com/manatlan/vbuild), I had made a POC ...
+Based on my experience with [vbuild](https://github.com/manatlan/vbuild), I had made a POC with the marvelous [pscript](https://pscript.readthedocs.io/en/latest/)...
 And the POC comes to a real life module, which is pretty usable, in production too.

-Like that, **wyc** components are usable in html/js, brython, angular, react, svelte ...etc... it's the power of standards.
+Thus, **wyc** components are usable in html/js, brython, angular, vuejs, react, svelte ...etc... it's the power of standards.